zip1798/solana-bootcamp3-react/README.md

 ## Features

 - 🔐 Wallet Integration with multiple wallet providers (Phantom, Solflare, etc.)
-- 💱 Create escrow offers with any SPL Token
+- 💱 Create escrow offers with SPL tokens
 - 📋 View and manage your created offers
 - 🔄 Take open offers from other users
 - 📱 Responsive and modern UI using Tailwind CSS and shadcn